rohitpandey49/GSoC22-Fossology-REUSE/meeting notes/Week12.md

     - REUSE standard report should be same for the whole upload.
     - Move the class for detecting LICENSES folder under `lib/php/BusinessRules` and create a new class for comparing the data/conclusion.
     - Learned to use `PHP Unit and Functional Tests` from the CLI.
+- Cleared doubts regarding the PHP Unit and Functional test.

+## Conclusions and further plans

+- Implementation of LICENSES directory detection.
+- Solve the changes suggest by mentors on existing PR.